How to Protect Your Teeth Through Nutrition

 But how did he discover that it was the food that made the difference?

-His timing was perfect.
-There were still societies that were untouched by modern food, but not for long.
-In some communities, he found members of the same family eating in very different ways.
+Among some communities, he found members of the same family eating in very different ways, making them the perfect test for his hypothesis.
 In one family, the older brother ate the traditional diet of the area, and the younger brother had adopted a modern diet.

 The value of the traditional diet

 Dr. Price found that people who started turning back on their traditional diets did not have the same healthy teeth as those who had stayed true to how they had been eating for centuries.

 When they added processed and refined foods such as:

 - White flour